Table of Contents

 Sugars can form a glycosidic bond with each other, as well as with other molecules, whereby one differentiates between an O-glycosidic bond and an N-glycosidic bond.

 An O-glycosidic bond exists when the anomeric C atoms of two molecules react.
-The nomenclature of these bonds again consists of the α- or β-conformation, as well as the indication of the numbers of the particular anomeric centers.
+The nomenclature of these bonds again consists of the α- or β-confirmation, as well as the indication of the numbers of the particular anomeric centers.

 The α-β-conformation refers to the position “top” (β) or “bottom” (α) just like with the monosaccharides.

-The N-glycosidic bond describes the binding of a sugar – not with another OH group – but rather with an NH group of another molecule.
+The N-glycosidic bond describes the binding of sugar – not with another OH group – but rather with an NH group of another molecule.
 The most frequent occurrence of this type of bond is with asparagine, but the binding of a DNA-ribose, with bases such as adenine, should be remembered under the term “n-glycosidic bindings” as well.